6 steps to Choreograph a Wedding Dance

 - Is it family friendly?
 You can do what you want at your wedding, but it’s always good to keep things classy by considering the families with young children that may be in the crowd.

 - Will it get boring to watch after a little while?
 The whole point of choreographing a dance at your wedding is to make things more fun for your guests.
-If you think a song might get a little dull after three minutes, consider mashing together a variety of songs and dance styles, like this couple did:
+If you think a song might get a little dull after three minutes, consider mashing together a variety of songs and dance styles.

 Step #2: Watch a LOT of YouTube Videos